1. Introduction to Work Hours and Overtime Regulations

 While adhering to regulations is essential, employers should also prioritize the well-being of their employees.

-Studies have shown that employees who have a good work-life balance and adequate rest are more productive and loyal to their companies.
-Investing in employee well-being can lead to long-term benefits for businesses.
+Studies have shown that employees who maintain a healthy work-life balance and get enough rest are more productive and loyal to their companies.
+Investing in employee well-being can bring long-term benefits to businesses.